amenti4k/amenti4k.github.io/_posts/2024-10-01-Radiooooo.md

 [Radio Collection](https://www.are.na/amenti-kenea/radio-iqqpfizfzno)

 Current state of streaming and radio: Streaming revolutionised music listening by giving users on-demand access to everything — the opposite of radio.
 But, over time, streaming has started to look a lot like its predecessor.
 Streaming services now push algorithmically-generated playlists and ready-made mixes to soundtrack activities, like working out and cooking.
 Spotify’s AI-powered voice DJ is a lot like listening to a radio DJ provide context on their curated mix of songs.
-We even have streaming ��stations”!
+We even have streaming stations”!
 Where is all this heading?

 Given the noise, the true winners can be picked.
 They’re generally agreed on.
 It became democratic.